charuri/git-gud-bot/README.md

 ### Parameters
 - "threshold": float between 0 and 1 (inclusive) representing the probability that the autopicker will fire.
 - "reset": int between 0 and 23 (inclusive) representing the hour of day that the allowance list should reset and update.
+- "allowance": int representing how much allowance users are rewarded for being active.